mkropat/vim-dwiw2015/README.md

 Benefits at a glance:

+* One-step install for Windows, Linux, and OS X
 * No cruft in your `.vimrc`, since default settings are cleanly segregated into a plug-in
 * Modern plug-in management with [Vundle](https://github.com/gmarik/Vundle.vim)
 * Includes a **small**, [curated set of plug-ins](#modern-features) to provide modern text editor functionality